 I’ve made some simple adjustments to the original recipe based on ingredient availability.
 The recipe calls simply for “cabbage” and “vinegar”, which in a Mountain West supermarket in the mid-70s presumably meant a round head of green cabbage and Heinz white vinegar.
 I’ve substituted Napa cabbage and unseasoned rice vinegar for a more traditional preparation.
 The original recipe also calls for green bell peppers, which I think are pretty gross.
 I’ve substituted instead blistered shishito peppers, which are also quite mild but not quite as bitter as bell peppers.
 A mild Anaheim pepper would work just as well.

-This is not a dish that is served unaccompanied.
-When I prepared this for my family I served it over short-grain rice with sliced pork shoulder steak, thin-sliced watermelon radish, and soy sauce and furikake on the side.
+Makina No Tsukemono is something between a side salad and a relish.
+I served it over short-grain rice with sliced pork shoulder steak, thin-sliced watermelon radish, and soy sauce and furikake on the side.
 I’m not sure that this is a traditional preparation, but the family went to town on it.
 The sweet vinegar sauce cut the richness of the pork chop, vaguely reminiscent of vinegared cole slaw and pulled pork.
 It may be one of the only times we’ve eaten a whole head of cabbage in a single sitting.
 This would also be a great accompaniment for grilled salmon shioyaki, or even a topping for a banh mi sandwich.
 Enjoy!

 - Mix white and black sesame seeds and mash lightly in a mortar and pestle.
 Mix with sugar, vinegar, and salt and whisk until the mixture is clear.
 Set aside.